torukMnk/samson/plugins/kubernetes/README.md

 Can be enabled per role, it then starts a new isolated deployment shifting between blue and green sufixes, switching service selectors if successfully deployed and deleting previous resources.
 All active resources must be deleted manually when switching this.

+### Enforcing team ownership

+Knowing which team owns each component is useful, set `KUBERNETES_ENFORCE_TEAMS=true` to make all kubernetes deploys that do not use a `metadata.labels.team` / `spec.teample.metadata.labels.team` fail.